dashevo/platform-test-suite/README.md

 ## Pre-requisites

-A testnet or devnet should be running.
-If not you can deploy your own network with [dash-network-deploy](https://github.com/dashpay/dash-network-deploy).
-Or use [mn-bootstrap](https://github.com/dashevo/mn-bootstrap) to run your local dev environment.
+You may run test-suite against any platform compatible network, or even [local node](https://github.com/dashevo/mn-bootstrap).
 To run locally make sure you have [Node.js](https://nodejs.org/) installed.
 To run using [Docker](https://www.docker.com/), make sure you have it installed.

 ## Usage

 ### Running locally

-Configure all the necessary variables in `.env` file.
-Use [.env.example](https://github.com/dashevo/platform-test-suite/blob/master/.env.example) as an example.

 Install all the necessary dependencies: